Rhode Island Car Insurance

 Rhode Island is the smallest state in the U.S. but is the second most densely populated behind New Jersey.
 That makes it hard to find some alone time and driving on a Rhode Island road isn’t the place to relax.
-Instead, take a trip to the beaches that make up nearly 14% of the little land mass that the state possesses.
+Instead, take a trip to the beaches that make up nearly 14% of the little landmass that the state possesses.
 In fact, Rhode Island is unofficially referred to as the ‘Ocean State’ and a nautical feel pervades the state.
 Boating enthusiasts and water lovers alike have settled in Rhode Island and while many may spend a lot of their time in the water, they still use a car to get around on land.
 Insurance is a requirement to operate a vehicle in Rhode Island and it’s important that you have enough to protect yourself, your property, and your passengers.

 Average Auto Insurance Prices in Rhode Island

 The state motto for Rhode Island is ‘Hope’ and you might need it when you go to apply for affordable insurance.
 While Rhode Island residents enjoy many perks the state has to offer like fresh seafood and beach access, low insurance rates aren’t one of them.
 Rhode Island vehicle insurance is consistently higher than the national average and it may be due to several factors, the first being a high number of uninsured drivers.
 When these drivers get into an accident, the victim’s insurance absorbs the cost, driving up premiums to compensate.
-Rhode Islanders also don’t use their seat belt like they should.
+Rhode Islanders also don’t use their seat belts as they should.
 It’s likely the main reason that insurance rates are so high is because of the population density.
 The more people in a state, the more risk an insurance company runs by providing coverage.
-Fortunately, there are always way to reduce your personal premiums.
+Fortunately, there are always ways to reduce your personal premiums.

 - Current average annual auto insurance premiums in the United States: $1613.49